Parliament: Proceedings start in Rajya Sabha, stormy session expected on farm laws

 On Wednesday, the Centre and the Opposition parties came to an agreement on the discussion of farm laws.
 The 15-hour deliberations will take place in the Rajya Sabha, where the Question Hour has been suspended for two days.

-Congress leader Ghulam Nabi Azad, the leader of the Opposition in the House, urged prime minister Narendra Modi to withdraw the legislations.
+Congress leader Ghulam Nabi Azad, the leader of the Opposition in the Upper House, urged prime minister Narendra Modi to withdraw the legislations.
 The day also witnessed three Aam Aadmi Party MPs, including Sanjay Singh, getting suspended for a day for “creating ruckus” in Rajya Sabha.

 Live updates